Alienation of affections: North Carolina

 There is often confusion over where an employee's "scope of employment" ends.
 An example of this would be a minister having sex with a person that has been receiving counseling services from that minister.
 In theory the minister is acting within the scope of employment because it is their duty to provide these counseling services and it is through these services that they gain access to the victim.

 In 2014, Resident Superior Court Judge John O. Craig dismissed the case of Rothrock v.
 Cooke, ruling that the state's criminal conversion and alienation of affection laws were unconstitutional, infringing up on 1st and 14th amendment rights in the U.S. Constitution.
 That case was not appealed.
 In 2017, the North Carolina Court of Appeals, in a different case, ruled that the common law cause of action of alienation of affection was not facially invalid under the First and Fourteenth Amendments.

-In 2017 the North Carolina Court of Appeals ruled in a 3-0 decision to uphold the constitutionality of the tort.
-See Malecek v.
-Williams 807 S.E.2d 574.
+In 2017, the North Carolina Court of Appeals ruled in a 3–0 decision to uphold the constitutionality of the tort (Malecek v.
+Williams 807 S.E.2d 574).